Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP (Overload 6 MP)
 Duration: None
 Effect: The target gains one point on the Offensive Track.
-Special: If you pay the Overload cost, you may use this ability as a minor action.
+Special: If you pay the Overload cost, you may use this Ability as a minor action.
 Description: A simple boost to an ally’s damage dealing potential.
 This can be shouting orders or encouragement, magically altering the sharpness or weight of a weapon, deploying a device that overcharges their systems, invoking the favor of a god of war, and other such effects.

 #### Enfeeble